Our PhD programme has a single intake of up to13-14 students in October each year.

 A research proposal is not required for this PhD Programme as you will choose your PhD project during your MSc year.
 Instead, please state that you are applying for the CDT PhD in Compound Semiconductor Manufacturing and your preferred MSc route: Physics or Electronics – depending on which fits your interests and your qualifications.

-Some of the questions in the SIMS form may be the same as on the Part 1 form – please fill them in anyway.
+Some of the questions on the SIMS form may be the same as on the CDT Part 1 form – please fill them in anyway.
 You will also be asked to you to upload a CV and a personal statement – to save yourself time and effort you can use the copy of your answers at Part 1 above.
-You may upload a different document if you prefer, but this will not be seen by the shortlisting or interview panel.
+You may upload a different document if you prefer, but this will not be seen by the shortlisting or interview panel although it will stay with your university records.

-To recap, please include with your application:
+To recap, please include with your SIMs application:

-• A copy of the online application form you downloaded at Part 1 above OR a CV detailing your education and relevant work experience – remember these will not be used as shortlisting tools but they will stay with your university records.
+- A copy of the online application form you downloaded at Part 1 above OR a CV detailing your education and relevant work experience – remember these will not be used as shortlisting tools but they will stay with your university records.

-• your academic certificates and transcripts*,
+- your academic certificates and transcripts

 Interviews

 Interviews are required.
 These are usually conducted virtually over Zoom, but you are welcome to visit us at any time to see the facilities and meet current students.
-We will pay reasonable expenses for attendance at interview if they are in person.
+We will pay reasonable expenses for attendance at interviews if they are in person.
 Details will be provided in your invitation.
-The interview will be with a panel of academics in the CS field, and lasts about 30 minutes.
+The interview will be with a panel of academics in the CS field, and lasts about 30-40 minutes.
 The panel will ask questions about your experience, motivation for doing a PhD and technical knowledge of Compound Semiconductors.
 There is no presentation element to the interview.

 References